Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 \subsubsection{Uncertainty Quantification}

-Uncertainty quantification is essential for decision-making and optimization in machine learning and artificial intelligence~\shortcite{naeini2015obtaining}.
-For example, high-stakes applications such as medical diagnostics~\shortcite{begoli2019need} and autonomous driving~\shortcite{michelmore2020uncertainty} require both accurate class predictions and quantification of prediction uncertainty.
-Generally, there are two types of prediction uncertainty~\shortcite{hullermeier2021aleatoric}: aleatoric (data) uncertainty involving the inherent randomness and variability in the data, and epistemic (model) uncertainty caused by a lack of knowledge about the optimal model parameters.
-These uncertainties can be formally explained using the Bayesian posterior distribution~\shortcite{ChanAQS20}. \begin{definition}[Aleatoric and Epistemic Uncertainty~\shortcite{ChanAQS20}] Given a model $f$ with parameter $\theta$ and a test sample $x^*$, the Bayesian posterior distribution over $x^*$ can be formulated as:
+Uncertainty quantification is essential for decision-making and optimization in machine learning and artificial intelligence~\cite{naeini2015obtaining}.
+For example, high-stakes applications such as medical diagnostics~\cite{begoli2019need} and autonomous driving~\cite{michelmore2020uncertainty} require both accurate class predictions and quantification of prediction uncertainty.
+Generally, there are two types of prediction uncertainty~\cite{hullermeier2021aleatoric}: aleatoric (data) uncertainty involving the inherent randomness and variability in the data, and epistemic (model) uncertainty caused by a lack of knowledge about the optimal model parameters.
+These uncertainties can be formally explained using the Bayesian posterior distribution~\cite{ChanAQS20}. \begin{definition}[Aleatoric and Epistemic Uncertainty~\cite{ChanAQS20}] Given a model $f$ with parameter $\theta$ and a test sample $x^*$, the Bayesian posterior distribution over $x^*$ can be formulated as:

 where $D$ denotes the set of training samples. \end{definition}